-The expert gynecologic surgeons at Pearl Women’s Center specialize in minimally invasive approaches to a wide range of gynecologic problems, including abnormal uterine bleeding, pelvic pain, infertility, fibroids and urinary incontinence.
+The expert gynecologic surgeons at Pearl Women’s Center specialize in minimally invasive approaches to a wide range of gynecologic problems, including abnormal uterine bleeding, pelvic pain, infertility, fibroids, and urinary incontinence.
 The minimally invasive techniques we use when performing gynecologic surgery at our Portland center involve small incisions for reduced trauma and quicker recoveries.
 Pearl Women’s Center physicians have completed thousands of minimally invasive procedures, making us one of the most experienced centers in the Pacific Northwest.
-Because of our high level of experience, we are able to achieve great outcomes with a complication rate that is fraction of the national average.
+Because of our high level of experience, we are able to achieve great outcomes with a complication rate that is a fraction of the national average.

 Choose the specialists at Pearl Women’s Center for every stage of your life.
 Ask a question, book online, or call our office in Portland at (503) 771-1883.
-We serve patients from Oregon, Washington, Idaho, Northern California and Alaska.
+We serve patients from Oregon, Washington, Idaho, Northern California, and Alaska.

-- Tubal Reversal an option for women who have previously been sterilized who are hoping to have more children.
-Our physicians offer laparoscopic reversal of sterilization for quick recovery and high success rates.
+Tubal Reversal an option for women who have previously been sterilized who are hoping to have more children.
+Our physicians offer laparoscopic reversal of sterilization for a quick recovery and high success rates.
 To learn more, visit TubalReversalNW.com.

-- Oophorectomy removes one or both ovaries.
+Oophorectomy removes one or both ovaries.
 This procedure is often recommended in women whose ovaries appear abnormal or have a strong family history of cancer.

-- Incontinence surgery corrects urinary incontinence.
+Incontinence surgery corrects urinary incontinence.
 After a thorough evaluation to determine the cause, surgical correction, such as a suburethral sling and cystoscopy, is available for patients who leak with exercise, when coughing or bearing down.

-- Vaginal and pelvic floor reconstruction repairs these areas after trauma from a forceps delivery or episiotomy.
+Vaginal and pelvic floor reconstruction repairs these areas after trauma from a forceps delivery or episiotomy.
 Vaginal rejuvenation surgery can be included in this type of procedure.

-- Hysteroscopy allows your doctor to view the inner cavity of the uterus using an endoscopic instrument.
-This procedure is helpful for management of fibroids, infertility or ruling out cancer as a cause of abnormal menstrual bleeding.
+Hysteroscopy allows your doctor to view the inner cavity of the uterus using an endoscopic instrument.
+This procedure is helpful for the management of fibroids, infertility or ruling out cancer as a cause of abnormal menstrual bleeding.

-- Infertility surgery includes fallopian tube repair, removal of fibroids and diagnostic evaluation.
+Infertility surgery includes fallopian tube repair, removal of fibroids and diagnostic evaluation.
 See our Infertility page for more information about our services.